espocrm/documentation/docs/development/new-function-in-formula.md

 # Custom functions for Formula

-EspoCRM provides the possibility to create custom functions that can be used in formula.
+EspoCRM provides the ability to create custom functions that can be used in formula-script.

 Create a file `custom/Espo/Custom/Core/Formula/Functions/MyGroup/MyContainsType.php` with the code: